mcuntz/ncvue/docs/src/readme.rst

    from ncvue import ncvue
    ncvue('netcdf_file.nc')

 where the netCDF file is optional.
-It can also be left out and a netCDF file can be opened with the "Open File" button from within ``ncvue``.
+The latter can also be left out and a netCDF file can be opened with the "Open File" button from within ``ncvue``.

 Note, ``ncvue`` uses the `TkAgg` backend of `matplotlib`.
 It must be called before any other call to `matplotlib`.
 This also means that you cannot launch it from within `iPython` if it was launched with `--pylab`.
 It can be called from within a standard `iPython`, though.

-One can also install standalone applications: the macOS app_ or the Windows executable_ that come with everything needed to run ``ncvue`` including Python.
+One can also install standalone macOS or Windows applications that come with everything needed to run ``ncvue`` including Python:

+- macOS app_ (macOS > 10.13, High Sierra)
+- Windows executable_ (Windows 10)

+A dialog box might pop up on macOS saying that the ``ncvue.app`` is from an unidentified developer.
+This is because ``ncvue`` is an open-source software.
+Depending on the macOS version, it offers to open it anyway.
+In later versions of macOS, this option is only given if you right-click (or control-click) on the ``ncvue.app`` and choose `Open`.
+You only have to do this once.
+It will open like any other application the next times.

 General layout
 ^^^^^^^^^^^^^^